-As was explained at the beginning of section 4, the USB host module interrupts are used in this sample program.
-The three interrupt sources in use are indicated by the HcInterruptStatus register.
+As was explained at the beginning of section 4, the USB host module and SCIF interrupts are used in this sample program.
+The interrupt sources in use are indicated by the HcInterruptStatus register of the USB host module and the serial status register, SCSSR2, for the SCIF; there are three interrupts for each.
 When an interrupt occurs, the flag bit for the corresponding interrupt source is set to 1 and an interrupt request is sent to the CPU.
 The sample program includes appropriate interrupt handling.
 Figure 4.2 shows the types of interrupts.